 The Group currently monitors capital availability and structure on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by the total amount of employed capital.
-Net debt is calculated as total borrowings (current and non-current ones) as presented in the interim consolidated statement of financial position less cash and cash equivalents.
+Net debt is calculated as total borrowings (current and non-current ones) as presented in the consolidated statement of financial position less cash and cash equivalents.
 Total employed capital is equal the sum of equity (including non-controlling interest) and net debt.
 It is a characteristic feature for both presented periods that the Group finances its operations both through its own generated profit and by maintaining a certain level of trade and other current payables and loans (bank, commercial ones).
+In 2019, the strategy of the parent company's management was to maintain the ratio within 35-40% at a Group level (2018: 25-37%).